thirumurthis/Learnings/K8s/SERVICE_MESH_linkerd_notes.md

 # we can use different namespace, say demo which is created alread
 > kubectl annotate namespace demo linkerd.io/inject=enabled
 ```
+> **NOTE**
+> With the above annotation enabled, if we create any pod then there will be two containers running

 ## if we need to manually inject the proxy as a side car then we need use the linkerd cli
  - use below command, with the deployment yaml or descrptor file